 St. Baldrick’s also partners with the COG on strategic initiatives that make an impact in the study of rare pediatric cancers.

-Because there is a significant cost to research institutions to open a clinical trial, institutions lose money if they open a trial and then have no patients — or only one or two — who qualify.
-To solve this problem, the St. Baldrick’s Foundation supports the COG’s High-Impact Initiative.
-The COG chooses a group of 3-5 clinical trials that have a low chance of enrollment.
-Each institution that opens the entire set of these trials receives $10,000 from the St. Baldrick’s grant to the COG.
-This balances the financial risk to institutions, gives more kids access to potentially life-saving trials, and shortens the time needed to complete these studies.
+Because there is a significant cost to research institutions to open a clinical trial, institutions lose money if they open a trial and then have no patients – or only one or two – who qualify.
+To solve this problem, the St. Baldrick’s Foundation supported the COG’s High-Impact Initiative.
+The COG chose a group of 3-5 clinical trials that have a low chance of enrollment.
+Each institution opening the entire set of these trials received $10,000 from the St. Baldrick’s grant to the COG.
+This balanced the financial risk to institutions, giving more kids access to potentially lifesaving trials, and shortening the time needed to complete these studies.

 The cornerstone of the COG’s precision medicine research platform is Project:EveryChild.
 For those participating, researchers take extra tissue whenever the child must undergo a diagnostic procedure, and that tissue is stored in the COG’s biorepository.
 The COG also collects and securely maintains key information about the child, their cancer, treatment and outcomes.
 The key to discovery is this connection between the biospecimens and the data about each patient’s treatment and its effectiveness.